peterp415/ll-deploy.junos/README.md

 Hash containing the needed bits for BGP group(s) configuration.
 Be sure to set the `router_id` in the `junos_routing_options` hash when setting up BGP.

+Additional information about Junos and BGP can be found in the [BGP Feature Guide](https://www.juniper.net/documentation/en_US/junos/information-products/pathway-pages/config-guide-routing/config-guide-routing-bgp.html).

 #### Policy Options

 ```yaml